naparuba/tanuki-www/content/pages/intro/vs/zookeeper.md

 through client libraries within applications to build complex distributed systems.

 XXX works in a similar way within a single datacenter with only server nodes.
-In each datacenter, XXX servers require a quorum to operate and provide strong consistency.
-However, XXX has native support for multiple datacenters, as well as a more complex gossip system that links server nodes and clients.
+However, XXX has native support for multiple datacenters, as well as a more complex gossip system that links all cluster ndoes.

-If any of these systems are used for pure key/value storage, then they all roughly provide the same semantics.
-Reads are strongly consistent, and availability is sacrificed for consistency in the face of a network partition.
-However, the differences become more apparent when these systems are used for advanced cases.
+Unless the others, XXX use a eventually consistent reads, and so consistency is sacrified to availability in the face of a network partition.

 The semantics provided by these systems are attractive for building service discovery systems.
 ZooKeeper et al. provide only a primitive K/V store,